 If you are infected – even if you feel ok – you are likely to cause the infection of 45 people within two weeks, and 2,000 people within a month.
 Of these people, 8 are likely to die.
 Stay home.Messaging from an Italian Research Study shared by Mad*Pow & the Center for Health Experience Design…

 If you’re feeling anxious and overwhelmed right now, you’re not alone.
 It’s hard to process all the important changes we’ve been asked to make over the past several weeks.
 The losses and uncertainty are unsettling, and to deal with them alone, without our usual forms of social support, isn’t an easy task.

 In addition to my functional medicine health coaching services, I am volunteering through Health Coaches Without Borders to offer free COVID-19 related coaching groups and 1-on-1 sessions over the next few months.

-To learn more about these free health coaching services and how you can sign-up, visit HealthCoachesWithoutBorders.org.
-Registration opens on Sunday, April 12.
-Spots are limited!
+The first two rounds of free coaching services concluded in May and in August.
+To learn more about the opportunity for free health coaching services and how you can sign-up, visit HealthCoachesWithoutBorders.org.

 You can also email me with any questions, and join my mailing list to get notified of future offers and events.